PartialityModding/PartialityLauncher/Tutorial.md

 1. Download the Partiality Launcher from the "Releases" section of the github (https://github.com/PartialityModding/PartialityLauncher/releases)
 2. Extract the .zip file anywhere you want.
 3. Press "File" at the top, then "Open Game"
-4. Find your game's .exe ans select it
+4. Find your game's .exe and select it
 5. Once you have it selected, press "Patch Game" at the bottom.
 6. It will patch the game and create folders for you
 7. Navigate to the game's folder